tardate/LittleCodingKata/tools/arping/README.md

 # arping

-All about Address Resolution Protocol (ARP - RFC826) and installing arping on MacOSX.
+All about Address Resolution Protocol (ARP - RFC826) and installing arping on MacOS.

 ## Notes